Get Help with Grief Now (no waiting lists)

 So if Grief is normal what’s the problem?

-The problem is that while grief is a natural emotion most of what society teaches us about it and how to deal with it is intellectual.
+The problem is that while grief is a natural emotion following a bereavement or any other significant emotional loss, most of what society teaches us about it and how to deal with it is intellectual.
 You can’t fix a feeling using a rational argument yet our friends, family and sadly too many professionals do this every day.
-For example following a death they may say “don’t be upset she’s out of pain” while the second half of this statement may be technically (rationally) true it is emotionally barren.
+For example following a bereavement they may say “don’t be upset she’s out of pain” while the second half of this statement may be technically (rationally) true it is emotionally barren.
 They’ve moved the subject away from your feelings and on to those of the person who died.
 This intellectualisation of grief is so endemic we barely notice it anymore.

 We just know when people make comments they are by and large unhelpful or even hurtful despite being uttered with the best of intentions.
 Over the years of working with many thousands of grievers we’ve realised that the 6 myths associated with loss first identified by John James are almost wholly universal.